codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/pipelines.md

 > This option is only available for Enterprise customers.

 Restrictive access increases security.
-For a large enterprise, because clusters are referenced through the names defined during integration, a shorter list can help avoid confusing developers when there are several clusters with similar names.
+For a large enterprise, because clusters are referenced through the names defined during integration, a shorter list can avoid confusion when there are several clusters with similar names.

 **Prerequisites**
 * Account-level pipeline setting **Kubernetes cluster context pipeline injection** enabled
-  The option to select clusters for a pipeline is available only when the account-level pipeline setting **Kubernetes cluster context pipeline injection** is enabled.
+  The option to select clusters for a pipeline is available only when the account-level pipeline setting is enabled.
 See [Enabling cluster contexts for pipelines]({{site.baseurl}}/docs/administration/pipeline-settings/#enabling-cluster-contexts-for-pipelines).

-* **Update Cluster** permission for users in the Codefresh UI through [Permissions](https://g.codefresh.io/account-admin/permissions/teams)
+* **Update Cluster** permission for users in the Codefresh UI through [Permissions](https://g.codefresh.io/account-admin/permissions/teams){:target="\_blank"}.
-  For more information, see [Access Control](https://codefresh.io/docs/docs/administration/access-control/#description-of-privileges).
+  For more information, see [Access Control](https://codefresh.io/docs/docs/administration/access-control/#access-to-kubernetes-clusters-and-pipelines).

-As part of the Pipeline > Policies, you can either allow access to all clusters (the default), or only specific clusters.
+As part of the Pipeline > Policies, you can either allow access to all clusters (the default), or only specific clusters as in the example below.

 {% include
 image.html